-Congress should enact legislation to promote and strengthen MDIs and support their reach into underserved communities.
+Congress should enact legislation to promote and strengthen MDIs and support their reach into underserved communities as well as their ability to continue serving their unique customer bases.
 Measures could include permitting MDIs to utilize nontraditional means of raising capital to support additional lending.
 MDIs typically lack access to the public capital markets that larger banks enjoy.